rememberSoftwares/yacana/README.md

 Equation result = 4
 ```

-It worked !
+It worked!

 2 errors happened here:
 * "WARNING: Yacana failed to call tool 'Adder' correctly based on the LLM output"
 * "WARNING: Tool 'Adder' raised an error"

-- **Error 1**: Regarding the first one if you look closely the output you can see a strange malformation in the JSON : `{"first__number": "arg 0", "second__number": "arg 1"}`.
-The first parameter was called with two underscores for some reasons (LLMs...).
-Fortunatly Yacana banged on the LLM's head and it was fixed in the next iteration.
+- **Error 1**: Regarding the first one if you look closely at the output you can see a strange malformation in the JSON: `{"first__number": "arg 0", "second__number": "arg 1"}`.
+The first parameter was called with two underscores for some reason (LLMs...).
+Fortunately Yacana banged on the LLM's head and it was fixed in the next iteration.
 - **Error 2**: Concerning the second error, it was definitely the tool that raised the exception: `The tool returned an error: `Parameter 'first_number' expected a type integer`.
-This is only logical as the LLM sent castrophic values to the tool: `{'first_number': 'arg 0', 'second_number': 'arg 1'}`.
+This is only logical as the LLM sent catastrophic values to the tool: `{'first_number': 'arg 0', 'second_number': 'arg 1'}`.
 When the ToolError was sent the error message was given to the LLM and a third iteration started.
 This time all was correct: `{"first_number": 2, "second_number": 2}` and we got our result which is 4.

 #### Maximum tool errors

 You should combine both methods described above.
 But adding heavy tool validation with great error messages on what went wrong is always what yields the best results and is also the safest option.

-So what happens if the LLM is stubborn and gets stuck in a loop.
-Even though Yacana's percussiv maintenance should avoid that by shifting LLM internal configuation during runtime more or less randomly, the LLM still might go into an infinite loop.
-And this is NOT a viable option !
+So what happens if the LLM is stubborn and gets stuck in a loop?
+Even though Yacana's percussive maintenance should avoid that by shifting LLM internal configuration during runtime more or less randomly, the LLM still might go into an infinite loop.
+And this is NOT a viable option!
-Fortunatly Yacana come with a default of 5 iterations (tries) for each of the 2 types of errors.
+Fortunately Yacana come with a default of 5 iterations (tries) for each of the 2 types of errors.
 Either the calling error like the `"first__number"` error seen above or the custom ToolError that the tool throws.
-This means that if one of these two counters get to 5 then an error is raised.
+This means that if one of these two counters gets to 5 then an error is raised.
 Specifically a `MaxToolErrorIter` exception.
-You should try/catch all of your Task that utilise Tools as they might loop too many time and trigger an exception.
+You should try/catch all of your Tasks that utilise Tools as they might loop too many times and trigger an exception.

 However, you can also set these counters to the value you wish.
-Move them higher or lower with the following Tool optionnal parameters: `max_custom_error: int = 5, max_call_error: int = 5`
+Move them higher or lower with the following Tool optional parameters: `max_custom_error: int = 5, max_call_error: int = 5`
 For instance:
 ```
 # Doubling the number of iterations the LLM can do before raising: 5 -> 10
 adder_tool: Tool = Tool("Adder", "Adds two numbers and returns the result", adder, max_custom_error=10, max_call_error=10)
 ```

 ℹ️ Note that showing the Agent's history with `agent1.history.pretty_print()` won't show you all the shenanigans that are shown in the logs.
-Many prompts get rid from the final history once the tool call is successful.
+Many prompts get rid of the final history once the tool call is successful.
 It's always in the interest of the LLM to keep a clean History.

-### Making a tool optionnal
+### Making a tool optional

-Sometimes you assign a Tool to a Task but without knowing for sure that the tool will be useful.
-If you have a fine tuned model or doing basic operations you may want to rely on the LLM's reasoning to chose if it really needs to call the tool or use his own training knowledge.
-Setting the `optional: bool = True` will tweak how Yacana proposes the Tools to the LLM, leaving it a chance to pass on the offer of the tool and use it's own knowledge instead.
+Sometimes you assign a Tool to a Task without knowing for sure that the tool will be useful.
+If you have a fine-tuned model or doing basic operations you may want to rely on the LLM's reasoning to choose if it really needs to call the tool or use his own training knowledge.
+Setting the `optional: bool = True` will tweak how Yacana proposes the Tools to the LLM, leaving it a chance to pass on the offer of the tool and use its own knowledge instead.

 To demonstrate this let's make a tool that returns a temperature from a city.
-It will return a fake temperature as we don't really care.
+It will return a fake temperature as we don't care.
 We won't set `optionnal=True` so it will be forced to use the tool.
 ```python
 def get_temperature(city: str) -> int:
     return 20